Bosonic realization of SU(3) chiral Haldane phases: Introduction

 Haldane predicted that one-dimensional antiferromagnetic Heisenberg (AFH) spin chains with integer spin possess a gapped ground state, and exhibit exponentially decaying correlation functions~\cite{haldane1983continuum, haldane1983nonlinear}.
 The model proposed by Affleck, Kennedy, Lieb, and Tasaki (AKLT) captures the essential features of the Haldane phase~\cite{affleck1987rigorous, affleck1988valence}, that each physical spin-1 particle is constructed by projecting two virtual spin-1/2 ones onto the triplet state, and two virtual spin-1/2 particles at nearest neighbor sites form a spin singlet.
 This spin-singlet valence bond provides a short-range entanglement, and is precisely what gives rise to its nontrivial topological characters.
 For example, for an open chain, the unpaired virtual spins at the boundaries give rise to effective fractional edge modes, resulting in a four-fold degeneracy of the ground state at the thermodynamic limit.

 As a pioneering work of symmetry-protected topological (SPT) phases~\cite{gu2009tensor, chen2011classification, pollmann2012symmetry, pollmann2010entanglement}, the Haldane phase has recently been generalized to AFH models with higher SU($N$) symmetries~\cite{affleck1986proof, greiter2007exact, greiter2007valence, lajko2017generalization, wamer2020generalization}.
-Based on numerical results, Greiter \emph{et al.} confirmed that when the total number of boxes $\lambda$ in the Young tableau of the local representation is coprime with $N$, the system remains gapless and critical, while when $\lambda$ is divisible by $N$, a Haldane gap emerges, and in the intermediate case where $\lambda$ and $N$ share a nontrivial greatest common divisor $q$ with $1 < q < N$, a finite gap arises only if interactions extend to at least the $N/q$-th neighbor~\cite{rachel2009spinon}.
-These results are consistent with field theory analysis by Affleck \emph{et al.}, which show that for the totally symmetric SU($N$) representation $[p\,0\,0]$, when $p$ is coprime with $N$, the system exhibits gapless excitations whose critical behavior is described by the SU($N$)$_1$ Wess-Zumino-Novikov-Witten (WZNW) model, while when $ p/N $ is an integer, the system is gapped and possesses a unique ground state~\cite{lajko2017generalization, wamer2020generalization}.
+Preliminary numerical calculations by Greiter \emph{et al.} suggest a correspondence between the gapped phases and their local representations ~\cite{rachel2009spinon}, that when the total number of boxes $\lambda$ in the Young tableau of the local representation is coprime with $N$, the system remains gapless and critical, while when $\lambda$ is divisible by $N$, a Haldane gap emerges, and in the intermediate case where $\lambda$ and $N$ share a nontrivial greatest common divisor $q$ with $1 < q < N$, a finite gap arises only if interactions extend to at least the $N/q$-th neighbor.
+However, as first pointed out by Nataf \emph{et al.}~\cite{nataf2016exact}, these preliminary numerical evidences are not conclusive, and subsequent numerical validation only appears recently in SU(3) symmetry~\cite{gozel2020haldane, nataf2021edge}, where the energy gap in representation [3~0~0] and SU(3)$_1$ Wess-Zumino-Novikov-Witten (WZNW) university class in representation [2~0~0] are confirmed.
+These results are consistent with field theory analysis by Affleck \emph{et al.}, which show that for the totally symmetric SU($N$) representation $[p~0~0]$, when $p$ is coprime with $N$, the system exhibits gapless excitations whose critical behavior is described by the SU($N$)$_1$ WZNW model, while when $ p/N $ is an integer, the system is gapped and possesses a unique ground state~\cite{lajko2017generalization, wamer2020generalization}.

 The rich structure of higher SU($N$) symmetries can also support new topological features in the Haldane phase of spin chains.
 It has been shown that gapped quantum spin chains with PSU($N$) = SU($N$)/$\mathbb{Z}_N$ symmetry possess $N$ distinct SPT phases~\cite{duivenvoorden2012discriminating, duivenvoorden2013topological, roy2018chiral}.
 Among them, one is topologically trivial, while the remaining $N-1$ are nontrivial topological phases, which can be distinguished by different gapless edge degrees of freedom.
 For example, under local adjoint representations, the system exhibits different topological phases with topological $\mathbb{Z}_N$ quantum numbers $\pm 1$ or $\pm 2$, when the virtual spins transform under the fundamental or rank-2 antisymmetric representation of SU($N$) symmetry~\cite{roy2018chiral}.